xjw-nlp/SimCAS/README.md

 # SimCAS
-The repository contains the code, data, and trained model for the paper [Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers](https://arxiv.org/abs/2308.13191#).
+The repository contains the code, data, and models for the paper [Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers](https://arxiv.org/abs/2308.13191#).
 ## Quick Links
 - [Recap]()
 - [Installation]()